Pshejale/VLCMS/README.md

 ```
 9. Configure

 Edit ```db_config.py```:
 - Chage user name to your user name
 - Chagne the password to yuor password
-- or you can use the previous one only beacuse you are already creted those user
+- or you can use the previous username and password beacuse you are already creted those user .

 10. Run the Application
 A. Normal Run